-1 Improvement of the curriculum and school assessment
+- 1 Improvement of the curriculum, school assessment, and cooperation with extracurricular activities - a.

-- a.
 Each school should be committed to ensuring that under the policy of the school principal the school staff divide their roles properly based on the division of school duties, cooperate with each other, and carry out curriculum management utilizing the features of each school.
-Furthermore, each school should take care to implement the school assessment carried out by each school taking into account the fact that formation, implementation and improvement of the curriculum will be the core of the educational activities and school operation while linking it to curriculum management. - b.
-When forming and implementing the curriculum, each school should link it to the overall plan of the school in each area, including the school public health plan, the school safety plan, the overall plan for guidance concerning diet and nutrition, the school basic policies to prevent bullying, etc. while taking care to ensure that effective instruction is provided. - 2 Cooperation with families, the local community, and other schools
+Furthermore, each school should take care to implement the school assessment carried out by each school